Prajwal1110/Sudoko/README.md

 # Sudoko
-### Here is Sudoko Gamee which is created using Javascript,CSS and HTML
+### Here is Sudoko Game which is created using Javascript,CSS and HTML